urbanware-org/mimefield/README.md

 ### MIME determination script

-The `mime-get.py` script simply determines the MIME type of a file.
+The `mime-get.py` script simply determines and returns the MIME type of a file.

-For example, you want to get the information, which MIME type the included file `mimefield.png` has, you can use the script as follows.
+For example, you want to get the information which MIME type the included file `mimefield.png` has you can use the script as follows.

 #### Using both methods